How to tackle IBM's graduate application form

 - Refer to related experience.
 If you’ve previously done an internship at a technology company or in a role that has some kind of link to the role you are applying for, include this in your statement, with some explanation of the type of work you did.
 If you don’t have ‘related’ experience, see the final point.

 - Talk about relevant university project work.
 While a specific degree is not required for most roles, your final-year project may have included some relevant content; for example, analysis of business processes is useful experience for organisation and people consultants.

 - Promote the qualities that are needed for your chosen role.
 If you’re applying to be a technical solutions specialist, you could emphasise your presentation skills or your previous experience in a customer-facing role (even if it wasn’t in technology), as these are both key elements of this role.

 - You can read more about graduate personal statements here.

-For most schemes there is no word limit for the personal statement, but don’t be tempted to write more than a few sentences (bear in mind that for the Consulting by Degrees programmes, there is a 100-word limit).
+For most schemes there is no word limit for the personal statement, but don’t be tempted to write more than a few sentences (bear in mind that for the Consulting by Degrees programmes, there is a 1,000-character limit).
 Whatever you do, write in a way that emphasises your key skills and shows how your career goals are a good match for a career at IBM.